-- a) Play space must be provided in accordance with the regulations of the NC Department of Human Resources NC Department of Health and Human Services (DHSS).
+- a) Play space must be provided in accordance with the regulations of the NC Department of Human Resources.
 Any required outdoor play space must be fenced or otherwise enclosed on all sides and may not include driveways, parking areas or land otherwise unsuited for children's play space and may not be in the required setback. - b) Setback, yard and height requirements will be the minimum required for the district in which it is located. - c) Parking shall be provided as specified in Section 6-5. - d) No outdoor play shall be permitted after sundown.